25 Sep Authority Hacking

 Susan Cain told her story of how she went to summer camp as a kid, and was called out for being too mellow.
 She knew at a young age that being an introvert was special.
 But she never followed that intuition until quitting her job as a Wall Street lawyer.

 Embracing the nature of her introvertedness is Susan’s WHY.
 She believes that introverts can flourish in the right environments.
 And her job is to create better opportunities and to give a voice to introverts.
-Susan took her own personal story and turned into explaining the mission behind her organization Quiet Revolution.
+Susan took her own personal story and turned it into explaining the mission behind her organization Quiet Revolution.

 8. Become a Trusted Curator